LycorisOSS/local_manifests/README.md

 # Project

-This projects aims to create an upgradable AOSP build system for the OnePlus 5 (Cheeseburger) and the OnePlus 5T (Dumpling).
+This projects aims to create an upgradable AOSP build system for the Redmi K20 Pro (raphael).
 No repository from AOSP is changed: no commit over AOSP is at the moment present on these sources.

 All the changes are provided in separate repositories: this allows to upgrade Android with minimal effort, potentially also for future major versions.

-Most of the added repositories is provided by LineageOS or CAF, so thanks to them for those repos.
+Most of the added repositories is provided by LineageOS and PixelExperience or CAF, so thanks to them for those repos.

 # Build instructions
-Follow the instructions from Google to setup a machine to build Android 13: https://source.android.com/setup/build/initializing
+Follow the instructions from Google to setup a machine to build AOSP master branch: https://source.android.com/setup/build/initializing

 Then, sync all the sources:
 ```
-$ repo init -u https://android.googlesource.com/platform/manifest -b android-13.0.0_r30
+$ repo init -u https://android.googlesource.com/platform/manifest -b master
 $ cd .repo
-$ git clone --branch a13/gl https://github.com/roberto-sartori-gl/local_manifests.git local_manifests
+$ git clone --branch master https://github.com/log1cs/local_manifests.git local_manifests
 $ cd ..
 $ repo sync -c --no-clone-bundle --no-tags
 ```
 then:
 ```
 $ source build/envsetup.sh
-$ lunch aosp_cheeseburger-user
+$ lunch aosp_raphael-user (or lunch aosp_raphael-userdebug)
 $ make -j12
 ```
-the images will be available in `out/target/product/cheeseburger`.
+the images will be available in `out/target/product/raphael`.

 To build an OTA:
 ```
 $ source build/envsetup.sh
-$ lunch aosp_cheeseburger-user
+$ lunch aosp_raphael-user (or lunch aosp_raphael-userdebug)
 $ make -j12
 $ make otatools-package -j12
 $ make otapackage_custom -j12
 ```
-and the OTA zip will be available in `out/target/product/cheeseburger`.
+and the OTA zip will be available in `out/target/product/raphael`.

 # Flash instructions
 The images can be flashed using fastboot:
 ```
-$ fastboot flash boot out/target/product/cheeseburger/boot.img
+$ fastboot flash boot out/target/product/raphael/boot.img
-$ fastboot flash recovery out/target/product/cheeseburger/recovery.img
+$ fastboot flash recovery out/target/product/raphael/recovery.img
-$ fastboot flash system out/target/product/cheeseburger/system.img
+$ fastboot flash system out/target/product/raphael/system.img
-$ fastboot flash vendor out/target/product/cheeseburger/vendor.img
+$ fastboot flash vendor out/target/product/raphael/vendor.img
 ```
 Format data if this is a first flash:
 ```